-Recognising the increasing focus on the way in which debt problems and mental health conditions can have a reciprocal impact over recent years, the Money Advice Liaison Group (MALG) has been investigating the issues and undertaking important work in this area.
+Recognising the increasing focus on the way in which debt problems and mental health conditions can have a reciprocal impact over recent years, the Money Advice Liaison Group (MALG) began investigating the issues and undertaking important work in this area.

 Debt and Mental Health Evidence Form (DMHEF)

-In November 2012 the latest version of the Debt & Mental Health Evidence Form (see links below), an integral part of the Guidelines, was launched.
-The form was developed by MALG and Chris Fitch at the Royal College of Psychiatrists (now at Bristol University Personal Finance Research Centre).
-The form can be used by healthcare professionals, money advisers and creditors to more effectively evaluate people’s circumstances and arrive at informed decisions.
-Below is a set of answers to Frequently Asked Questions (FAQs) for all users of the form and further specific guidelines for creditors and advisers with downloadable forms for each.
+In 2008, the Debt & Mental Health Evidence Form (DMHEF), an integral part of the Guidelines, was launched.
+The form was developed by MALG and Chris Fitch at the Royal College of Psychiatrists (now at Money Advice Trust).
+It is widely used by healthcare professionals, money advisers and creditors to more effectively evaluate people’s circumstances and arrive at informed decisions.
+It is now hosted in its various forms along with supporting information and guidance by the Money Advice Trust at www.moneyadvicetrust.org/dmhef.

 Other useful debt and mental health documents